-Located in a pink and green shack on 15th Avenue (7302.5 15th Ave.
-NW to be exact) in Ballard, Un Bien has many of the same characteristics as Paseo (which was shutdown in November 2014 and eventually bought by new ownership).
+Located in a pink and green shack on 15th Avenue in Ballard, Un Bien has many of the same characteristics as Paseo (which was shutdown in November 2014 and eventually bought by new ownership).
 That’s because Un Bien is owned by Julian and Lucas Lorenzo, the sons of original Paseo owner Lorenzo Lorenzo.
 The father has reportedly been seen at Un Bien since it opened in June 2015, helping his sons get their restaurant off the ground.

 I’m sure everyone is wondering the same thing right now: how are the sandwiches at Un Bien?
-Tove ordered the Press and I ordered the Caribbean Roast, and both were made exactly like they used to be at Paseo (again, the recipes were brought to Un Bien by the Lorenzo family and were never shared with the new owners at Paseo).
-The sandwiches tasted exactly the same (amazing flavor!), they were just as loaded with meat and goodness, and they were just as sloppy at Un Bien!
+Tove ordered the Press and I ordered the Caribbean Roast, and both were made exactly like they used to be at Paseo (again, the recipes were brought by the Lorenzo family and were never shared with the new owners at Paseo).
+The sandwiches tasted exactly the same (amazing flavor!), they were just as loaded with meat and goodness, and they were just as sloppy!

 To tack on even more about the sandwiches, here’s how Un Bien describes them online: “Our sandwiches are slathered with aioli on a lightly toasted baguette, with fresh cilantro, pickled jalapenos, crisp romaine lettuce, and caramelized onions.”
 Are you licking your chops yet?
 If you’d like, you can switch the baguette out with a tortilla.

 Like Paseo, Un Bien is a walk-up restaurant.
 There’s typically a line for ordering food, but you can always call in your order ahead of time.
 Also, just like the old Paseo, this isn’t a typical restaurant.
 The only seating is a covered, outdoor area (with heat lamps in the winter) next to the shack.
-There’s no indoor seating at Un Bien.
-Unlike the old “cash only” Paseo, you can use a credit/debit card at Un Bien.
+There’s no indoor seating.
+Unlike the old “cash only” Paseo, you can use a credit/debit card.
 Just keep in mind that Un Bien is closed on Mondays and Tuesdays, and they’re only open for lunch and dinner (11am-9pm (8pm on Sundays)) the rest of the week.

 It was depressing news when Paseo had to shut its doors.
 The closure made headlines all over the country, for crying out loud.
 But now you can turn that frown upside down, because Paseo has come back to life as Un Bien.
 What once was lost has now been found again in Seattle.
 Enjoy!

 Have you tried Un Bien?
 How was your experience?
 We’d love to hear from you!
-Please leave a comment below or connect with us on Twitter, Facebook and Google+.
-Don’t forget to also check out Seattle Bloggers for more great places to eat, drink, and be merry in the Emerald City!
+Please leave a comment below or connect with us on Twitter, Facebook and Instagram.
+Don’t forget to also check out Seattle Bloggers for more great places to eat and drink in the Emerald City!